Intevation/intelmq-webinput-csv/docs/INSTALL.md

     * A file specified via environment variable (WEBINPUT_CSV_SESSION_CONFIG=/my/folder/webinput-session.conf)
-    * The IntelMQ config folder (e.g. /opt/intelmq/etc)
+    * The IntelMQ config folder (`/etc/intelmq/` or `/opt/intelmq/etc` depending on your installation)
-    * The system wide config folder (/etc/intelmq/)

-   The configured path to the sqlite3 database has to be read and writeable by the user running the backend.
+   The configured path to the sqlite3 database has to be read- and writeable by the user running the backend.
 If the file does not exist it will be created on startup.

    To insert users into the database, there is a script called ```webinput-adduser```.